Bio-DT/DeepRL/README.md

 # DeepRL: a unified multi-level deep representation learning framework to enhance drug discovery and optimization
 ## Install environment
-You can install the required packages by running the following commands:
+You can configure the environment by using the following commands:
 ```
 conda create -n DeepRL python=3.9
 conda activate DeepRL